MicrosoftDocs/cloud-adoption-framework/docs/secure/security-top-10.md

 The Cloud Adoption Framework includes guidance to help your teams with:

-- [Building a cloud strategy team](../get-started/team/cloud-strategy.md): Ideally, security should be integrated into an existing cloud strategy.
+- **[Building a cloud strategy team](../get-started/team/cloud-strategy.md)**: Ideally, security should be integrated into an existing cloud strategy.
-- [Build or modernize a security strategy](../strategy/define-security-strategy.md): To meet business and security goals in the current age of cloud services and modern threats.
+- **[Build or modernize a security strategy](../strategy/define-security-strategy.md)**: To meet business and security goals in the current age of cloud services and modern threats.

 Also see the [Azure Security Benchmark governance and strategy](/security/benchmark/azure/security-controls-v2-governance-strategy).